janjanmedinaaa/ezss-cli/README.md

-# EzSS - CSS Tool
+# EzSS - CSS CLI Tool

 EzSS is a java-based CLI tool in creating and compressing CSS Files.
 EzSS allows auto-generation of CSS Files based on HTML Classes and Ids using CSS Best Practices.
 EzSS also allows CSS Compression.